CV

 In press or published

-Strebler, Marissa, Matthew Grisnik, Mack White, and Ryan J. Hanscom.
-In press.
+Strebler, Marissa, Matthew Grisnik, Mack White, and Ryan J. Hanscom (2025).
 “Herpetofauna of Catoosa Wildlife Management Area and species-area relationships of reptiles and amphibians across Tennessee.
 Herpetological Conservation and Biology

 White,Mack, Nate P. Lemoine, W. Ryan James, Jake E. Allgeier, Deron E. Burkepile, Jennifer S. Rehage, Max C.N.
-Castorani, and… (13 additional authors).
-In prep.
+Castorani, and… (13 additional authors; In revision).
 Taxonomic richness and population asynchrony drives temporal stability of consumer-mediated nutrient dynamics across diverse marine ecosystems.
+Proceedings of the National Academy of Sciences.

 Datasets published